mariotlemes/non3GPP-WiFi/README.md

 #### 4.2) Traceroute analysis

-To do an traceroute between UE and Internet, do:
+To do a traceroute between UE and Internet:

 ```bash
 sudo ip netns exec UEns traceroute 8.8.8.8